dwellons/DonationLog/ProjectPlan.md

 - [ ] Add deployed link to indie project list in student repo

 ## Week 8
-#### This week my focus is on the Administer Edit Donation and Administer Remove Donation user storys
+#### This week my focus is on the Administer Edit Donation and Administer Remove Donation donation storys
 - [ ] Create JSP for modifying donations
 - [ ] Create JSP for removing donations
 - [ ] Create controller to manage the work of modifying a donation